DataShades/file-keeper/docs/adapters/sqlalchemy.md

 ## Overview

-This adapter provides a way to integrate a relational database with File Keeper.
+This adapter provides a way to integrate a relational database with file-keeper.
 You'll need to have SQLAlchemy installed (`pip install sqlalchemy`) and a configured database connection string.
 This adapter is suitable for scenarios where you need to store file metadata alongside the file content in a structured manner.

 ## Initialization Example